netlify-labs/netlify-plugin-a11y/README.md

 To change the plugin's behavior, you'll want to install it throigh your `netlify.toml` file.

 ## Installation via the `netlify.toml` file
-First, you must be insalled as a dev dependency.
+First, install the plugin as a dev dependency.
 If you're using NPM to manage your packages, run the following:
 ``` bash
 npm install --save-dev @netlify/plugin-a11y
 ```